ga4gh/refget/docs/specification.md

 An *unbalanced duplicate* is used in contrast with a *balanced duplicate*.
 Balanced means the duplicates are the same in both arrays.
 When the duplicates are balanced, order is still defined; but if duplicates are unbalanced, this means an array has duplicates not present in the other, and in that case, order is not defined.

-This output can be used to make the following comparisons:
+##### Interpreting the result of the compare function

+The output of the comparison function provides rich details about the two collections.
+These details can be used to make a variety of inferences comparing two collections.
+For example, here are several practical interpretations:

-- Strict identity.
+###### Strict identity

+Description: Some analyses may require that the collections be *strictly identical*.
+For example, a bowtie2 index produced from one sequence collection that differs in any aspect (sequence name, order difference, etc), will not necessarily produce the same output.
+Therefore, we must be able to identify that two sequence collections are identical in terms of sequence content, sequence name, and sequence order.

+How to assess: This comparison can easily be done by simply comparing the seqcol digest; since two collections that are identical in all aspects will have the same digest, any difference in digest means they are not strictly identical.

-- Order-relaxed identity.
+###### Order-relaxed identity

+Description: A downstream process that treats each sequence independently and re-orders its results will return identical results as long as the sequence content and names are identical, even if the order doesn't match.
+Therefore, we’d like to be able to say "these two sequence collections have identical content and sequence names, but differ in order".

+How to assess: If the `elements.total` is the same for `a` and `b`, and this number is also the same for all entries in `a-and-b`, but `a-and-b-same-order` is `false` for one or more attributes, then we know the sequence collection content is identical, but in a different order.

-- Name-relaxed identity.
+###### Name-relaxed identity

-- Length-only compatible.
+Description: Some analysis (for example, a `salmon` alignment) will be identical regardless of the chromosome names, as it considers the digest of the sequence only.
+Thus, we'd like to be able to say "These sequence collections have identical content, even if their names and/or orders differ."

+How to assess: As long as the `a-and-b` number for `sequences` equals the values listed in `elements.total`, then the sequence content in the two collections is identical

+###### Length-only compatible (shared coordinate system)

+Description: A much weaker type of compatibility is two sequence collections that have the same set of lengths, though the sequences themselves may differ.
+In this case we may or may not require name identity.
+For example, a set of ATAC-seq peaks that are annotated on a particular genome could be used in a separate process that had been aligned to a different genome, with different sequences -- as long as the lengths and names were shared between the two analyses.

+How to assess: We will ignore the `sequences` attribute, but ensure that the `names` and `lengths` numbers for `a-and-b` match what we expect from `elements.total`.
+If the `a-and-b-same-order` is also true for both `names` and `lengths`, then we can be assured that the two collections share an ordered coordinate system.
+If however, their coordinate system matches but is not in the same order, then we require looking at the `sorted_name_length_pairs` attribute.
+If the `a-and-b` entry for `sorted_name_length_pairs` is the same as the number for `names` and `lengths`, then these collections share an (unordered) coordinate system.

 ### 3. Ancillary attribute management: recommended non-inherent attributes

 In *Section 1: Encoding*, we distinguished between *inherent* and *non-inherent* attributes.
-Here, we specify standardized, useful non-inherent attributes.
+Non-inherent attributes provide a standardized way for implementations to store and serve additional, third-party attributes that do not contribute to digest.
+As long as separate implementations keep such information in non-inherent attributes, the identifiers will remain compatibile.
+Furthermore, the structure for how such non-inherent metadata is retrieved will be standardized.
+Here, we specify standardized, useful non-inherent attributes that we recommend.

 #### 3.2 The `sorted_name_length_pairs` attribute (`RECOMMENDED`)

 The `sorted_name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
 It is `RECOMMENDED` that all seqcol implementations add this attribute to all sequence collections.
 When digested, this attribute provides an identifier for an order-invariant coordinate system for a sequence collection.
 Because it is *non-inherent*, it does not affect the identity (digest) of the collection.
-It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, in the same order.
+It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, which are correctly collated, but with pairs not necessarily in the same order.

 Algorithm: